niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2007-09-14)=
 ## September 14, 2007
 The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in the United Kingdom.

+(timeline-2007-09-20)=
+## September 20, 2007
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in Japan.

 (timeline-2008-10-14)=
 ## October 14, 2008